Evic7/screenbot/README.md

 <b>ScreenBot 4.0 - Advanced Windows Automation Framework</b>

-Automate with Precision, Power, and FlexibilityScreenBot 4.0 is a robust command-line interface (CLI) automation tool for Windows, designed to streamline repetitive tasks, enhance productivity, and enable complex automation workflows.
+Automate with Precision, Power, and Flexibility.
+ScreenBot 4.0 is a robust command-line interface (CLI) automation tool for Windows, designed to streamline repetitive tasks, enhance productivity, and enable complex automation workflows.
 Built for developers, IT professionals, gamers, and enterprises, ScreenBot 4.0 offers an intuitive yet powerful framework to automate mouse and keyboard interactions, image and text recognition, file operations, system monitoring, and web-based automation.
 With its extensive command set, modular scripting, and Professional version’s WebUI, ScreenBot 4.0 is the ultimate solution for Windows automation.
-Key FeaturesVersatile Automation: Control mouse, keyboard, windows, files, and system resources with a single tool.
+Key Features: Versatile Automation: Control mouse, keyboard, windows, files, and system resources with a single tool.
 Image & Text Recognition: Leverage computer vision and Tesseract OCR for dynamic GUI interactions.
 Conditional Logic & Loops: Build intelligent workflows with if, else, and iterative constructs.
 System Integration: Monitor CPU, RAM, disk usage, and manage application windows.